"We got dressed up, took pictures and had the tea ceremony explained. A bit crowded but very nice actually. Highly recommended"

 Select your preferred date and time.
 Instant confirmation — free cancellation up to 24 hours before departure.

-Three angles on traditional tea in Kyoto.
-Here's which fits your trip.
+Three ways to do tea in kimono.
+Here's which one fits your trip.

 |---|---|---|---|